-Tree of Life is a new faith community gathering in the North Loop neighborhood of downtown Minneapolis.
-We get together three times a month for evening worship, dinner, service projects and conversations about faith and daily life (though we usually don't do all that at once!)
+Tree of Life is a Lutheran church start-up that is queer-affirming, millennial-led, and for the spiritual but also slightly religious.
+We most frequently gather in the North Loop neighborhood of downtown Minneapolis and get together three times a month for evening worship, dinner, service projects and conversations about faith and daily life (though we usually don't do all that at once!)
 Our focus is on relationship, beauty, spirituality, healing and making a difference in our community.
 We believe in taking the Bible seriously but not always literally, that every person is made in the image of God, and that God is active in our lives and world.

-Since we're just over a year old, we have evening worship once a month on the first Sunday, gather for something else (service projects, yoga night, Christmas party etc.) on the third Sunday evening, and have dinner and conversation at First Draft Taproom under the name Tuesday Topics on the second Tuesday.
+Since we're less than two years old, we have evening worship once a month on the first Sunday, gather for something else (service projects, yoga night, Christmas party etc.) on the third Sunday evening, and have dinner and conversation at First Draft Taproom under the name Tuesday Topics on the second Tuesday.

 Evening worship is acoustic and a little old-fashioned, interactive and contemplative (we light candles, read poetry and scripture, sing, pray, have silence and communion), and always followed by dinner together.
 Third Sundays are more casual evening get togethers and always include snacks.

 As a community we have made the following commitment:

 “Tree of Life welcomes people of all gender identities, gender expressions, sexual orientations, races, nationalities, economic statuses, and immigration statuses.
 We value a broad range of faith experiences and secular worldviews.
 We wish to advocate for and be stewards of our community and environment.
 We believe that all people bear God’s image and are created to be in diverse community with one another.”